When Shape created one part that did the work of three, the customer saved $3 million annually.

 Hangershell Case Study

-Shape Corp.‘s Diversified Business Unit, which makes products for the automotive, healthcare, agriculture, office furniture and recreation industries, provided one component for a four-piece structural assembly that was used in open office furniture, such as cubicles.
+Shape Corp.‘s Diversified Business Unit, which makes products for the automotive, healthcare, agriculture, office furniture and recreation industries, created one office furniture component for a four-piece structural assembly.
+The product was used in open office furniture, such as cubicles.
 The customer received the component from Shape and combined it with three other components from various suppliers to create a final assembly.
 This process was lengthy and costly for the customer.

 By creating one part that did the work of three and spot welding the new part to the original piece made by Shape, the customer’s product went from a four-piece to a one-piece assembly.
 This means fewer suppliers are involved, painting is done all at once and the pieces do not have to be sent for assembly.
 All of these improvements save production time and resulted in a $3 million annual savings for the customer.